 Gemma Chan Reportedly Springs Eternal Landing Unknown Role in Next Big MCU Film

-According to Variety, crazy beautiful Gemma Chan, most known for her roles in AMC/Channel 4’s Humans and Crazy Rich Asians, is in talks to join Marvel’s Eternals.
+According to reports, crazy beautiful Gemma Chan, most known for her roles in AMC/Channel 4’s Humans and Crazy Rich Asians, is in talks to join Marvel’s Eternals.
 That’s, of course, the upcoming movie based on the comic series of the same name.
 (I’m an Eternals expert, AMA.)
 Here’s everything we know so far.